Scarecrow (DC Comics): Brightest Day

-During the events of Brightest Day, Scarecrow begins kidnapping and murdering college interns working for LexCorp as a way of getting back at Lex Luthor for stealing his ring.
+In Brightest Day, Scarecrow begins kidnapping and murdering college interns working for LexCorp as a way of getting back at Lex Luthor for stealing his ring.
 When Robin and Supergirl attempt to stop him, Scarecrow unleashes a new fear toxin that is powerful enough to affect a Kryptonian.
 The toxin forces Supergirl to see visions of a Black Lantern Reactron, but she is able to snap out of the illusion and help Robin defeat Scarecrow.
-He is eventually freed from Arkham when Deathstroke and the Titans break into the asylum in order to capture one of the inmates.
+He is eventually freed from Arkham when Deathstroke and the Titans break into the asylum to capture one of the inmates.

 The New 52

 In 2011, The New 52 rebooted the DC universe.
 Scarecrow is a central villain in the Batman family of books and first appeared in the New 52 in Batman: The Dark Knight #4 (February 2012), written by David Finch and Paul Jenkins.
 His origin story is also altered; in this continuity, his father Gerald Crane used him as a test subject in his fear-based experiments.
 During one of these experiments, Crane's father locked him inside a little dark room, but suffered a fatal heart attack before he could let Jonathan out.
-Jonathan was trapped in the test chamber for days until being freed by some employers of the University.
+Jonathan was trapped in the test chamber for days until being freed by some employers of the university.
 As a result of this event, he was irreparably traumatized and developed an obsession with fear.
 He became a psychologist, specializing in phobias.
 Eventually, Crane began using patients as test subjects for his fear toxin.
 His turn to criminality is also markedly different in this version; the New 52 Scarecrow is fired from his professorship for covering an arachnophobic student with spiders, and becomes a criminal after stabbing a patient to death.

 The Scarecrow kidnaps Poison Ivy, and works with Bane to create and distribute to various Arkham inmates a new form of Venom infused with the Scarecrow's fear toxin.
 With the help of Superman and the Flash, Batman defeats the villains.
 The Scarecrow surfaces again in Batman: The Dark Knight #10, penned by Gregg Hurwitz, for a six-issue arc.
 The Scarecrow kidnaps Commissioner James Gordon and several children, and eventually releases his fear toxin into the atmosphere.
 Scarecrow is also used as a pawn by the Joker in the "Death of the Family" arc; he is referred to as Batman's physician.
 Scarecrow appears in Swamp Thing (vol. 5) #19 (June 2013), clipping flowers for his toxins at the Metropolis Botanical Garden.
 Swamp Thing attempts to save Scarecrow from cutting a poisonous flower, not realizing who the villain is.
 Scarecrow attempts to use his fear toxin on Swamp Thing.
 The toxin causes Swamp Thing to lose control of his powers until Superman intervenes.
 He is later approached by the Outsider of the Secret Society of Super Villains to join up with the group.
 Scarecrow accepts the offer.